 In 1977, Funding was created in the Federal Bureau of Prisons budget for the creation of a new government agency called the National Institute of Corrections.
 The National Institute of Corrections (NIC) is a center of learning, innovation, and leadership that shapes and advances effective correctional practice and public policy in the United States.

-This year, NIC launches the Norval Morris Program on Corrections Innovation – a new initiative to identify, support, and celebrate important innovations in corrections practice and policy.
+In 2018, NIC launched the Norval Morris Program on Corrections Innovation – a new initiative to identify, support, and celebrate important innovations in corrections practice and policy.
 This program is available to all corrections agencies in the United States and its territories

 About Norval Morris